-Confirmation was received during the first quarter that Omagh Minerals had been successful in their application for a further two prospecting licences in the ROI.
-This brings the total number of licences held by Omagh Minerals to eleven and the total area to 766.5 square kilometres.
-In addition four exploration licences held in the ROI were extendedfor a further two years.
+Confirmation was received during the first quarter of 2014 that Omagh Minerals had been successful in their application for a further two prospecting licences in the ROI.
+This brings the total number of licences held to eleven and the total area to 766.5 square kilometres.
+In addition four exploration licences held in the ROI were extended for a further two years.
 During the second quarter historical exploration reports and publications relating to the geology and known mineralisation of these licences were reviewed.
-Following this, some reconnaissance fieldwork was carried out in order to identify the areas which will be prioritised for exploration over the summer.
-Four broad exploration targets have been established, based on the potential for mineralisation with consideration given to land accessibility and suitable exposure
+Following this, some reconnaissance fieldwork was carried out in order to identify the areas to be prioritised for exploration over the summer.
+Four broad exploration targets were established, based on the potential for mineralisation with consideration given to land accessibility and suitable exposure.
+Three of the target areas are within the ROI licence area with the fourth being in the OM4 licence within Northern Ireland.
+During the third quarter exploration work, which included detailed mapping and sampling, focused on these target areas.